Call For A FREE Consultation

 A mechanic working on the engine of a car while wearing gloves.

-At Norman Taylor & Associates, we’ve handled over 12,000 lemon law cases with a 98% success rate and are dedicated to helping consumers understand their rights.
+At Norman Taylor & Associates, we’ve handled over 12,000 lemon law cases with a 98% success rate.
+We’re here to help you understand your rights and the next steps if your vehicle qualifies as a lemon.

 What Does Reasonable Opportunities to Repair Mean?